aaron-hurst/single-hue-multi-object/README.md

 * OpenCV - tested using version 2.4.13.2 (http://opencv.org/releases.html)
 * RaspiCam - tested using version 0.1.6 (http://www.uco.es/investiga/grupos/ava/node/40), used for interfacing the Raspberry Pi camera
 * mmal (installed with Raspian by default)
-* RapidJson - tested using version 1.1.0 (http://rapidjson.org/index.html, used for exporting data to a file as a JSON object)

 **Compile** using the provided makefile.
 Note the linked directory - you might need to change this if working on a different device.
 In future (after I learn how to use it) the build process will be moved to CMake.
 This will hopefully check for the presence and version of the above dependencies.

 **Run** by specifying two command line arguments, the number of frames to run for and the desired output mode:

-./shmo frames output_mode
+./shmo [frames] [output_mode]

 Available output modes are:
-* 0: console & JSON
+* 0: none
-* 1: csv & JSON
+* 1: console
-* 2: console, JSON and csv
+* 2: csv log file
-* 3: console, JSON and source + centroids images
+* 3: console & csv
-* 4: console, JSON, source + centroids images and mask images
+* 4: debug - console, csv and relevant images
-* 5: all - console, JSON, csv, source + centroids and masks

-JSON object is saved to a file called output.json.
-The csv output is saved in a file called data.csv.
+A JSON string/object with relevent car data is always sent to the master controller via a socket, except in debug mode.
+In this case the JSON string is only printed to the command line.